gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 been.
 Lady Kembe has done this world greater service than it knows–*la*, greater than it deserves, I sometimes think–but if she ever tried to bend my will, I would write her name on the wall just so that I could piss on it.
-I do this for her because if she is, then I am afraid.
-And if a smiling tapeworm like Thomas is crawling around as well, then I am doubly afraid, because where she would act to keep the world in balance, he would look only to see what advantage he might find."
+I do this for her because if she is afraid, then so am I.  And if a smiling tapeworm like Thomas is crawling around then I am doubly afraid, because where she would act to keep the world in balance, he would look only to see what advantage he might find."
 He let go of Erileine's collar and smoothed it down.
 "Now, let us find your father.
 Half the mountain is here today, and